Richard J. Shoch, J.D.

 Rick is a native of the Susquehanna Valley, having been born and raised in the Sunbury area.
 He is a graduate of Shikellamy High School, The Pennsylvania State University and The Widener School of Law in Delaware.

-Prior to returning to the Susquehanna Valley in 2002, Rick spent 12 years working in the investment management and financial services industry in Philadelphia and New York City.
-He served as a Vice President in the legal departments of SEI Corporation and Morgan Stanley, a global asset management firm.
+Prior to returning to the Susquehanna Valley in 2002, Rick spent 12 years working in the investment management and financial services industry in Philadelphia, PA and Manhattan, NY.
+He was an in-house counsel in the Legal Department of SEI Corporation and later served as a Vice-President of Morgan Stanley, a global asset management firm.

 Rick has a general law practice focused primarily on Business Law, Trust and Estate Planning and Administration, Special Needs Planning, Municipal, and Land Development Law.
 He is a member of the Pennsylvania Bar and is admitted to practice before the Federal District Court for the Middle District of Pennsylvania.
 He serves as solicitor for several municipalities, municipal authorities and other local governmental entities and previously served in elected public office, most notably as the Chairman of the Board of Commissioners of Northumberland County, PA.